22388o/awesome-rgb-protocol/README.md

 ## What is RGB protocol?

+RGB has appeared from the research by Peter Todd3 on single-use-seals and client-side-validation, which was coined in 2016-2019 by Giacomo Zucco and community into a better asset protocol for Bitcoin and Lightning network.
+Further evolution of these ideas led to a development of RGB into a fully-fledged smart contract system by Maxim Orlovsky, who is leading its implementation since 2019 with community participation.

 RGB is a scalable & confidential smart contracts system for Bitcoin & lightning network.
 They embrace concepts of private & mutual ownership, abstraction and separation of concerns and represent "post-blockchain", Turing-complete form of trustless distributed computing which does not require introduction of "tokens".